 Is my information safe?

 Protecting your privacy is our top priority.
 Capital Blue has only provided us with the essential information needed to contact you for this service.
-We follow strict data rules and regulations to keep your information safe.
+We follow strict data protection rules and regulations to keep your information safe.

 What if I’m not great with technology?